-Contemporaneity is a scholarly, peer-reviewed online publication edited by graduate students in the Department of History of Art & Architecture at the University of Pittsburgh.
+Contemporaneity is a scholarly, peer-reviewed, open-acess publication edited by graduate students in the Department of History of Art & Architecture at the University of Pittsburgh.
 It is hosted by the University Library System of the University of Pittsburgh as part of its D-Scribe Digital Publishing Program.

 Peer Review Process